postgres/postgres/documentation/docs/tde.md

 To encrypt the data, two types of keys are used:

 * Database keys to encrypt user data.
 These are stored internally, near the data that they encrypt.
-* The master key to encrypt database keys.
+* The principal key to encrypt database keys.
 It is kept separately from the database keys and is managed externally.

-`pg_tde` is integrated with HashiCorp Vault server to store and manage master keys.
+`pg_tde` is integrated with HashiCorp Vault server to store and manage principal keys.
 Only the back end KV Secrets Engine - Version 2 (API) is supported.

 The encryption process is the following: